phoenixvc/cognitive-mesh/docs/prds/04-value-impact/value-generation/mesh-widget.md

 ### Employee/User

-- As an employee, I want to see my personal value and creativity diagnostic, so that I can understand how I’m perceived and where I can develop.
+- As an employee, I want to see my personal value and creativity diagnostic, so that I can understand how I'm perceived and where I can develop.
 - As an employee, I want to consent before submitting employability information, so that I control my sensitive data.

 ### Compliance Officer